Kennyluo4/Kennyluo4.github.io/_posts/2020-1-15-Leaf imunity is also activated in response to root interaction with incompatible nitrogen fixing bacteria.md

+---
+layout: post
+title: Leaf imunity is also activated in response to root interaction with incompatible nitrogen fixing bacteria
+---

 **The interaction with soild bacteria is not only limited to plant roots.
 Foliar immunity system is also involved.
 Compond synthesized in leaves is transport to root
 *Glycerol-3-phosphate (G3P) is a well-known mobile regulator of systemic acquired resistance (SAR)